Does your partner struggle to understand you during Pregnancy?

 „Honey, you can lose the weight right after birth.”

 Of course, it is totally normal to gain weight.
 Sure, I can lose weight once the pregnancy is over.
-But honestly, all those sentences didn’t make me feel better, I felt even worse.
+And yes, I could go to the gym… But honestly, all those sentences didn’t make me feel better, I felt even worse.
 You put so much more pressure on me without even knowing it.

-„That pregnant belly suits you, you are glowing.“
+“That pregnant belly suits you, you are a glowing.“

 Well, this one will be pretty short.
 We never really tried to hide from each other for every fart or closed the door every time we needed to pee before pregnancy.